-The department regularly updates the page with the latest programs available, including a new Illinois Small Business Emergency Loan Fund.
+The department regularly updates the page with the latest programs available, including the Illinois Small Business Emergency Loan Fund.
 The program will offer small businesses low-interest loans of up to $50,000 to support working capital.

 Recipients will owe nothing for six months and will then begin making fixed payments at a below-market interest rate for the remainder of the five-year term.

-You can express interest in the loan on a form here beginning Friday, March 27.
-Eligible businesses will be invited to submit a full application beginning April 1.
+You can express interest in the loan on a form here.
+Eligible businesses were invited to submit a full application beginning April 1.